 Finally she was victorious and was able to destroy Mahishasur.
 We worship her as the "incarnation of strength".
 But do we try to grow strong like her?
-Do we
+Do we try to understand the body?

 At the end of the story, Ayushi started gathering details about where the parts of the body are?